-When we look at the experience of privately sponsored Syrians, many who had part-time, “survival jobs”, we don’t know if this work experience will pay off in the long-term.
+When we look at the experience of privately sponsored Syrians, many who had part-time, “survival jobs”, we don’t know yet if this work experience will pay off in the long-term.
 These jobs have at least helped people to feel like they are moving towards their goals.

 3. What are some of the emerging trends that you have seen in international migration and resilience?

 Immigration policies are cut and dry.
-When you look at the influx of Haitians who came through irregular border crossings last summer, you see a new reality.
-Many of those Haitians came to the US because of physical threats or the 2010 earthquake.
+When you look at the influx of Haitians who came through irregular border crossings last summer, you see a new migration reality.
+Many Haitians came to the US because of threats or the 2010 earthquake.
 They are part of a larger group of people with temporary status from several countries, who are currently residing in the United States, and for whom the US administration seems to be considering ending their temporary status.

 This issue of mixed flows and complicated reasons for migration is growing.
-It’s become increasingly difficult for States to manage these migrations, as was the case in Europe in 2016 and here in Canada in 2017.
+It’s become increasingly difficult for states to manage these migrations, as was the case in Europe in 2016 and here in Canada in 2017.